dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

      allows C code to call Dylan code simply by invoking a named function.
-The *export:* option takes the values ``#t`` or ``#f`` and indicates whether the c-name for the generated *C-callable-wrapper* function is to be exported from the library’s *.dll*. ``#t`` means it is exported, ``#f`` means it is not.
+The *export:* option takes the values ``#t`` or ``#f`` and indicates whether the c-name for the generated *C-callable-wrapper* function is to be exported from the library's *.dll*. ``#t`` means it is exported, ``#f`` means it is not.
 The default is #f.
 The *c-modifiers:* option is the same as in the *c-function* macro, except that the modifiers apply to the C